trufflesuite/trufflesuite.github.io/_site/public/tutorials/truffle-and-metamask.md

-mkdir my-money  # Create a folder for your new dapp cd my-money     # Move into that folder truffle init    # Initialize a default truffle project in that folder truffle build   # Compile the dapp truffle migrate  # Publish the dapp on the blockchain truffle serve   # Host your web interface on port 8080
+mkdir my-money  # Create a folder for your new dapp cd my-money     # Move into that folder truffle init    # Initialize a default truffle project in that folder truffle compile   # Compile the dapp truffle migrate  # Publish the dapp on the blockchain truffle serve   # Host your web interface on port 8080
 ```